padrinoDB/ipmr/index.md

 [here](https://levisc8.github.io/ipmr/articles/general-ipms.html).
 Density dependent versions are completed for simple and general models, and are probably stable, but have not been tested enough to be certain.
-A very brief, though incomplete introduction is available [here](https://levisc8.github.io/ipmr/articles/density-dependence.html).
+A very brief (and incomplete) introduction is available [here](https://levisc8.github.io/ipmr/articles/density-dependence.html).

-Keep reading below for examples of how to implement various IPMs in this framework.
+Below is an example of how to implement a simple IPM with `ipmr`.

 ## Examples for simple IPM classes

 Here is a simple model implemented with `ipmr`.
 This is a hypothetical plant species where plants can survive and grow (*P*(*z*′, *z*)), and reproduce sexually (*F*(*z*′, *z*)).
+There is no seed bank, and so there are no discrete traits in the model.
 We’ll use 4 regressions: survival (*s*(*z*)), growth (*G*(*z*′, *z*), *f*<sub>*g*</sub>), probability of reproducing (*r*<sub>*r*</sub>(*z*)), and number of seeds produced conditional on flowering (*r*<sub>*s*</sub>(*z*)).
 New recruits will be